 Area: Covers 14,244,935km² (5,500,000 square miles)

 OK, so the Antarctic is not what most people think of when someone says the word ‘desert’, but it is classed as such because the region receives as little as 50mm of rain per year (more rain actually falls in the Sahara!) – and mostly in the form of snow.
 Penguins her outnumber people by the hundreds of thousands but more and more people are exploring this incredible desert landscape each year in the form of Antarctic Cruises.
 Get ready to tackle what is considered the most inhospitable part of the planet & the biggest desert in the world where you come face to face with whales, penguins, seals and possibly a couple of the 1000 residents that call this desert home – but remember to wrap up warm, *cold* doesn’t even begin to describe the temperatures here!
-It is the biggest desert in the world and the largest desert in the world.
+It is the biggest desert in the world and the largest desert in the world or what ever word you want to use to explain the sheer gigantic size of it!

 2. Arctic Desert